Hempstead (village), New York

 Hempstead is a village located in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 59,169 at the 2020 census, making it the most populous village in New York.
+The population was 59,169 at the time of the 2020 census, making it the most populous village in New York.

-The Incorporated Village of Hempstead is the site of the seventeenth-century "town spot" from which English and Dutch settlers developed the Town of Hempstead, the Town of North Hempstead, and ultimately Nassau County.
+The Incorporated Village of Hempstead is the site of the seventeenth-century "town spot" from which English and Dutch settlers developed the Town of Hempstead, the Town of North Hempstead, and ultimately what would become Nassau County centuries later.
 It is the largest community by population in both the Town of Hempstead and Nassau County.

-Hofstra University is partially located in Hempstead.
+Hofstra University is partially located within the village.